 Overall, the quilt measures 36 1/2 x 42 1/2 inches.

 The Framed Nine Patch Quilt is made from easy nine patch blocks that are surrounded by frames—dark bars on opposite sides and light bars on the two remaining sides.
 Adjoining blocks are flip-flopped when sewn into horizontal rows, and the change of orientation creates a somewhat stairstep-like appearance.

-You'll find instructions for two sizes, a bed quilt made with 10" square blocks and a baby quilt made with 5" square blocks.
+You'll find instructions for two sizes, a bed quilt made with 10-inch square blocks and a baby quilt made with 5-inch square blocks.

 This quick baby quilt idea is incorporated into the Single Irish Chain quilt block pattern.
 Cut alternate squares from novelty fabrics or a pre-printed panel.

 14 of 21

 Both of these easy baby quilts are made from simple squares of fabric.
 They are a good choice for a first quilt, especially if you want to make a baby quilt as a gift but don't necessarily want to invest in all of the tools required to cut and assemble a myriad of patchwork shapes.

 15 of 21

 Vintage Orchards is an easy baby quilt pattern that's made with one simple block but in two color variations.
 When alternated in the quilt, the blocks join together to create a secondary pattern with a subtle on-point look.
 You can change the quilt's theme entirely and still get the same overall look by focusing on color value, and not color itself.